 Mocks created with UTA include default values you may want to modify.

-- Click the Mock it link in the recommendation field to extend the test with elements required for mock modification.
+- Click the Mock it action link to extend the test with elements required for mock modification.

 - Modify the mock with values that meet your testing strategy.